History

 of technology than they can promise in satisfying our hunger for contentment?

 Another goal of this class is to engage you in an ongoing conversation with me, your fellow students, and the people beyond the class about the proper role of technology in our lives and our larger society.
+At the end of the class you should be able to identify two or more ethical problems raised and not necessarily resolved by the use of technology.

-inventions, gadgets and devices to solve problems.
-To do really excellent (A- and A work) you will need to read critically, compare all the authors, understand the importance of triangles and the tetrad symbolizing technology; its overt power and unseen influences.
+Narcissus views his reflectionBetter students will want to understand that technology is more than an array of inventions, gadgets and devices to solve problems.
+To do really excellent (A- and A work) you will need to read critically, compare all the authors, understand the importance of triangles and the tetrad symbolizing the power of technology.
+You should be able to identify in writing and verbally, five to seven cases of technology's overt power and unseen influences during distinctly different historical periods.

-You will need to be alert and ask questions based on difficult sections of the readings in class.
-You will need to understand the concept of dimensions, the ideas concerning the origins of words and how we use language to interpret the natural world so that you recognize the capacity of related tools and thier techniques to alter the experiences we have of existence.
+To do that you will need to understand the concept of dimensions, the ideas concerning the origins of words and how we use language to interpret the natural world.

 The above paragraph is interpreted on these pages.